kodezero1/FitLife/articles/fit-life-guide.md

 # Installation

-FitLofe is a PWA, so installing it on your phone will allow you to use it as if it were a native application.
+FitLife is a PWA, so installing it on your phone will allow you to use it as if it were a native application.

 ## iOS

-1. On Safari, navigate to [Fit-Life-project.vercel.app](https://Fit-Life-project.vercel.app)
+1. On Safari, navigate to [Fit-Life-project.vercel.app](https://fit-life-project.vercel.app)
 2. Click the "Share" button (box with up arrow at the bottom of the browser).
 3. In the opening pop-up, click "Add to Home Screen."
 Then, click "Add" in the upper right.